ramaroberto/neat-python/docs/index.rst

 .. index:: !
 TODO

-Support for HyperNEAT and other extensions to NEAT is planned once the fundamental NEAT implementation is more complete and stable.
+Support for :term:`HyperNEAT` and other extensions to NEAT is planned once the fundamental NEAT implementation is more complete and stable.

 For further information regarding general concepts and theory, please see `Selected Publications